juanpredev13/desampakistan/readme.txt

 == Copyright ==

-guachipelin WordPress Theme, (C) 2024 juanpre.dev
+desampakistan WordPress Theme, (C) 2024 juanpre.dev
-guachipelin is distributed under the terms of the GNU GPL.
+desampakistan is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by